nathan-hoche/Workshop-Bot-Discord/Workshop-bot-discord.md

 ```
 <br><br>

-## **Creation of Discord's Application**
+## **Creation of a Discord Application**
-Now we are going to create our first application. <br>
+We are now going to create our first application. <br>

 Go on:
 ```
 https://discord.com/developers/applications
 ```
 <br><br>
-Now click on "New Application" button, and enter your Bot name.
+Now click on the "New Application" button, and enter your Bot name.
 <br><br>
 ![](https://files.realpython.com/media/discord-bot-new-app.40b4a51bb57d.png)